Cluster Editing with Vertex Splitting: A 6k - vertex kernel

-From the result in Section \ref{cevd:ccl} we can devise a polynomial size kernel for \textsc{CEVS}.
-To achieve this we propose three reduction rules, prove that they are valid, and that their application gives a kernel as required.
+In this section, we prove a problem kernel for \CEVS{} with at most~$6k$ vertices based on the critical clique lemma (\Cref{lem:ccl}) and a similar kernel for \textsc{Cluster Editing} by \citet{guo2009more}.
+To this end, we propose three reduction rules, prove that they are safe\footnote{A reduction rule is safe if its application results in an equivalent instance.}, that they can be performed exhaustively in linear time, and that their application gives a kernel as required.
+We start with the simplest one.